RosettaCommons/documentation/application_documentation/flex-pep-dock.md

      In our tests, producing 200 models with the Refinement protocol typically takes 10 CPU hours (approximately 3 minutes per model).
 Substantial speedup gain is obtained by running parrallel proccesses using appropriate [[job-distributor|jd2]] flags (e.g.m for using MPI).
 The *ab-initio* protocol requires a much larger number of models (we experimented with 50,000 models), but the running time per model is similar (3-4 minutes).
 The running time may increase or decrease, depending mainly on the receptor size (for peptides of length 5-15).

 -   **Multichain receptors:**
-     Flexpepdock currently supports only the use of single-chain receptors.
-If you want to use a multichain receptor, you may be able to get away with hacking your input PDB to re-label all receptor chains as one big chain (removing termini atoms and TER cards).
-Renumbering is necessary only to resolve numbering conflicts.
+     In order for FlexPepDock to correctly handle multichain receptors, receptor chains MUST be first and consecutive in the PDB.
+Peptide chain comes after and last, ligands.

 Expected Outputs
 ================